rgrzywinski/field-stripe/README.md

 ## Description

-Field-striped encoding similar in spirit to that of [Google Dremel](http://research.google.com/pubs/pub36632.html).
+Field-stripe encoding similar in spirit to that of [Google Dremel](http://research.google.com/pubs/pub36632.html).
-As is common in many publications, the "what" and "why" are omitted for lack of time and space.
-We wanted to understand the requirements, assumptions, trade-offs, etc. used in field-striping and compare that with the results / implementation presented in the Dremel paper.
+As is common in many publications, the "what" and "why" were omitted for lack of time and space from the Dremel paper.
+We wanted to understand the requirements, assumptions, trade-offs, etc. necessary for creating a field-stripe based encoding and compare that with the results / implementation presented in the Dremel paper.

 The primary artifact is the document [Efficient Field-Striped, Nested, Disk-backed Record Storage](Field-Striped_Nested_Storage.pdf).
 The document is by no means complete and is in desperate need of a re-write but